nurmuhammedjoy/Loom-text-editor-/README.md

 # Loom - CLI Text Editor

 **Loom** is a minimal and easy-to-use command-line text editor, heavily inspired by Vim.
-It is written in Python and designed for quick editing with a lightweight feel.
+It written in Python and designed

 ---